Diana C. Zollicoffer

-Diana C. Zollicoffer (born 1977), is a black female filmmaker.
-She was raised in the Washington, DC.
-Seychellois filmmaker and actress particularly active in Indie film industry.
+Diana C. Zollicoffer (born 1977) is a Black filmmaker and actress based out of Los Angeles.
+A native of the Seychelles, she was raised in Washington, DC and is particularly active in Indie film industry.
 She is best known as the producer of critically acclaimed productions such as Schmoolie the Deathwatcher, Bridget and Iain and Forgotten Bayou.

 Career

 She has graduated from Duke Ellington School of the Arts, Washington DC.